How long have you worked for PreSonus?

 What’s your favorite thing about your job?
 Why did you choose to work here?

-Being able to develop meaningful relationships with other creative and influential human beings to showcase relate-able use cases of our product line in action; ultimately bringing people together from different backgrounds in life who share a common love of expressing themselves through sound and video.
+Being able to develop meaningful relationships with influential and creatively successful people to showcase real-world use cases of our product line in action; ultimately bringing humans together from different backgrounds in life who share a common love of expressing themselves through sound and vision.

 What instruments do you play?

-What is it that you love about “live” music-making?
+What is it that you love about “live” performance?

 Why is this your favorite endeavor?